 Since it is accustomed to the complex ecosystems of the Amazon jungle, it makes a good companion for other crops or timber in an agroforestry system.

 Guarana vines produce small fruits, typically arranged in clusters or handfuls, which are usually bright red or intense orange.
-These brightly-colored fruits allow both animals and humans to locate and pick them easily, since they stand out quickly in their overwhelmingly-green habitat.
+Their color allows both animals and humans to locate and pick them easily since they stand out quickly in their overwhelmingly green habitat.

-Guarana is a member of the Sapindaceae family, which includes approximately 2,000 species of flowering plants.
-Among the most famous ones, sugar maple (Acer saccharum) and lychee (Litchi chinensis) are worth mentioning.
+Guarana, botanically known as Paullinia cupana, is a member of the Sapindaceae family, which includes approximately 2,000 species of flowering plants.
+Among the most famous ones, maple (Acer saccharum) and lychee (Litchi chinensis) are worth mentioning.

 Varieties and Subspecies of Guarana